-The Committee on Veterans' Affairs (hereinafter, the "Committee") hereby reports an original bill to increase, effective as of December 1, 2000, the rates of compensation for veterans with service-connected disabilities and the rates of dependency and indemnity compensation (hereinafter, "DIC") for the survivors of certain disabled veterans.
+On May 22, 2003, Committee Chairman Arlen Specter introduced S. 1131, a bill to increase, effective as of December 1, 2003, the rates of compensation for veterans with service-connected disabilities and the rates of dependency and indemnity compensation for the survivors of certain disabled veterans.
+Committee Member Jim Bunning was an original cosponsor of S. 1131.
+The bill was referred to the Committee on Veterans' Affairs.